pkardas/notes/books/head-first-design-patterns.md

 We should not program to an implementation, but every time we use *new* that is exactly what we do.
 The *new* operator instantiating a concrete class, so that is definitely an implementation not an interface.

-CHANGE impacts our use fo *new*.
+CHANGE impacts our use of *new*.
 Code will have to be changed new concrete classes are added.

 *How might you take all the parts of your application that instantiate concrete classes and separate or encapsulate them from the rest of your application?*